-- Universal supports are in place to promote high levels of school attendance for all children and young people. - Early intervention will help to address the spiralling effect of non-attendance.
-Where a pattern of non-attendance emerging, schools must act quickly to support children, young people and their families. - Targeted support should be in place for children and young people where patterns of nonattendance emerge using a staged intervention approach to ensure interventions are timely, managed and impactful.
-When relevant and available supports have been tried and have not worked, schools will move to the next stage.
+- Universal supports are in place to promote high levels of school attendance for all children and young people. - Early intervention will help to address patterns of non-attendance emerging, schools must act quickly to support children, young people and their families. - Targeted support should be in place for children and young people where patterns of non-attendance emerge using a staged intervention approach to ensure interventions are timely, managed and impactful.